 Activity of Lasius niger was first noticed from reproductive stage i.e. 39th SMW (41 days old crop) and persisted up to maturity stage at 43rd SMW (70 days old crop) and stayed on crop for 29 days.
 Similar findings have been reported by Novgorodova (2015).
 They reported that the ant feed on small invertebrates as well as sweet secretions of the aphid.

+Conclusion??

 REFERENCES